-One of the essential ingredients in Szechuan cold dishes, chile oil is also used in dipping sauces for dumplings and other snacks, including cracked radishes.
+One of the essential ingredients in Szechuan cold dishes, chile oil, aka hong you is also used in dipping sauces for dumplings and other snacks, including cracked radishes.
 You can buy Chinese chile oil in most Chinese supermarkets, but it’s generally much spicier than the Szechuan version and often has added ingredients such as dried shrimp.
 For Szechuan recipes, it’s much better to make your own milder chile oil, which can be used generously for its color and mouthfeel without any overwhelming heat.
 It’s easy to make, keeps indefinitely, and jars of it can also make rather fine gifts.

 Szechuan ground chiles are hard to find in the West, but the mild, aromatic ground chiles used in Korean kimchi have the same deep terra-cotta color and make a wonderful substitute.
 They are increasingly available in Asian stores.
-If you want to give your chile oil a bit more of a kick, simply add a dash of hotter ground chiles of your choice to the mix.
-I almost always buy my chiles ground, because it’s more convenient.

 If you wish to grind your own, try this method, which comes from chef Yu Bo: Snip the chiles into halves or sections and discard their seeds, holding them as far away from you as possible.
 Stir the chiles in a dry wok over very gentle heat until they are fragrant and crisp.
 (If you wish, you can sift them to get rid of more seeds at this stage.)
 Then add a very small amount of oil to the wok and continue to stir the chiles over the heat until they are glossy and slightly darker (their color is referred to in the trade as “cockroach color”!).
 Turn the chiles into a mortar and pestle and pound them into fine flakes.
 Avoid grinding the chiles to a powder.–Fuchsia Dunlop

 LC Sneaky Szechuan Chiles Note